TheBigBookMan/grad-dip/Information Technology/Topic 1- Computer Architecture.md

 		- UTF-16 used 2 bytes per character
 	- **Images**- written in hex using 6 characters (3 numbers in hex) to represent RGB
 		- the different brightness levels of RGB generate different pixel colors
+		- each pixel on the screen comprises of three small dots of compounds called phosphors surrounded by a black mask
 	- **Data types**- types of data we want to store so need to tell the computer what we want to store
 		- Integer- whole numbers, usually 4 bytes long
 		- char- single characters 'G' usually 1 byte long